What is a virtual machine?

-A virtual machine is a tightly isolated software container that can run its own operating systems and applications as if it were a physical computer.
+A virtual machine (VM) is a tightly isolated software container that can run operating systems and applications as if it were a physical computer.
 Although there is no hardware required for a virtual machine to operate, it still contains a CPU, RAM hard disk and network interface card (NIC), just like a physical computer.

-A virtual machine is essentially a software container that bundles or “encapsulates” a complete set of virtual hardware resources, as well as an operating system and all its applications, inside a software package.
-Encapsulation makes virtual machines incredibly portable and easy to manage.
-For example, you can move and copy a virtual machine from one location to another just like any other software file, or save a virtual machine on any standard data storage medium, from a pocket-sized USB flash memory card to an enterprise storage area networks (SANs) to a common USB flash drive.
+A virtual machine acts as a single software package that encapsulates a complete set of hardware resources, an operating system, and all its applications.
+This makes VMs incredibly portable and easy to manage.
+You can move and copy a VM from one location to another like any other software file, or save it on any storage medium — from storage area networks (SANs) to a common USB flash drive.